compasjs/compas/packages/compas/README.md

 ---

-Combines all Compas packages, except for `@compas/eslint-plugin`.
+Combines all Compas packages into a single installable package.
 Take a look at the [documentation](https://compasjs.com/getting-started.html).